 The festival has seen some notable films, in 2009, we held the North American premiere of Colin, a micro budget film out of the UK that saw some commercial success and even garnered acclaim from Martin Scorcese.
 Other notable films include, ZMD: Zombies of Mass Destruction from Seattle based Typecast Films.
 A quirky zombie-comedy that tackles many social stigmas with some gut-busting hilarity.

 It has been a lot of fun to put out a call for open entries for the Revenant Film Festival.
 Over the years we have seen films go in to production specifically for the festival.
-While we are still working on securing our venue, we also ask that people keep an eye out for our call for open submissions.
+We had the intention of holding the festival in 2020 but the year had other plans.
+While we are still working on securing our venue and lineup, we also ask that people keep an eye out for our call for open submissions.
+Stay tuned and as George would say..."Stay scared!"